Skip to contents

 formula

-A formula object containing a ~ symbol with nothing on the LHS, and any valid R expression that can be evaluated on data on the RHS.
+A single character string specifying how the formula should be interpreted, with three allowed values: "expr", "linpred" and "data".
+If "expr" (default), the formula should contain a ~ symbol with nothing on the LHS, and any valid R expression that can be evaluated on data on the RHS.
 This expression needs to contain at least one variable name (otherwise users may simply use rconstant as node type).
 It may contain any number of function calls or other valid R syntax, given that all contained objects are included in the global environment.
+Note that the usual formula syntax, using for example A:B*0.2 to specify an interaction won't work in this case.
+If that is the goal, users should use kind="linpred", in which case the formula is interpreted in the normal simDAG way and the linear combination of the variables is calculated.
+Finally, if kind="data", the formula may contain any enhanced formula syntax, such as A:B or net() calls, but it should not contain beta-coefficients or an intercept.
+In this case, the transformed variables are returned in the order given, using the name as column names.
+See examples.

 Details

-Custom functions and objects can be used without issues in the formula, but they need to be present in the global environment, otherwise the underlying eval() function call will fail.
+When using kind="expr", custom functions and objects can be used without issues in the formula, but they need to be present in the global environment, otherwise the underlying eval() function call will fail.
 Using this function outside of node or node_td is essentially equal to using with(data, eval(formula)) (without the ~ in the formula).
+If kind!="expr", this function cannot be used outside of a defined DAG.

 Author